Monisha-11/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ### STEP 1:

-Import pandas library to read csv or excel file.
+Import the required libraries

 ### STEP 2:

-Import LabelEncoder using sklearn.preprocessing library.
+ Upload and read the dataset.

 ### STEP 3:

-Transform the data's using LabelEncoder.
+Check for any null values using the isnull() function.

 ### STEP 4:

-Import decision tree classifier from sklearn.tree library to predict the values.
+From sklearn.tree import DecisionTreeClassifier and use criterion as entropy.

 ### STEP 5:

-Find accuracy and Predict the values.
+ Find the accuracy of the model and predict the required values by importing the required module from sklearn.
-End of the program.

 ## Program:
 ```python